angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 The mean and standard deviation values used in this example are from the ImageNet dataset as a whole, but these values could be calculated specifically for the fish and cat subset if desired.

-The ==composable transforms== also allow for easy ==data augmentation== through ==image rotation== and ==skewing==, which will be discussed further in [Chapter 4](https://github.com/angadsinghsandhu/Notes/tree/master/Books/Programming%20PyTorch%20for%20Deep%20Learning%20-%20Ian%20Pointer/Chapter%204%20-%20Transfer%20Learning%20and%20Other%20Tricks).
+The *composable transforms* also allow for easy *data augmentation* through *image rotation* and *skewing*, which will be discussed further in [Chapter 4](https://github.com/angadsinghsandhu/Notes/tree/master/Books/Programming%20PyTorch%20for%20Deep%20Learning%20-%20Ian%20Pointer/Chapter%204%20-%20Transfer%20Learning%20and%20Other%20Tricks).

 In addition to the transforms we also specify a `check_image()` function that is passed into aour `ImageFolder API` to cross-check if the path is valid for the images we are loading.